-HOLT7 Open Spaces
+Policy HOLT7 - Open Spaces

-The Neighbourhood Plan identifies Memorial Garden or Lodge Close Play Area as open spaces, as shown on the Policies Map.
+The Neighbourhood Plan identifies Memorial Garden and Neil Avenue Play Area as open spaces, as shown on the Policies Map.
 Development on the following open spaces will not be permitted unless:

-- the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity, quality and local accessibility and the alternative provision is made available for use prior to the loss of the area of open space to be built upon; or - 2.
-It can be demonstrated that the recreational use is surplus to requirements within Holt and that any loss would not result in a current or likely shortfall during the plan period, taking into account alternative forms of open space and recreation in Holt.
+- 1) The loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity, quality and local accessibility and the alternative provision is made available for use prior to the loss of the area of open space to be built upon; or, - 2) It can be demonstrated that the recreational use is surplus to requirements within Holt and that any loss would not result in a current or likely shortfall during the plan period, taking into account alternative forms of open space and recreation in Holt. - 5.51 This policy complements Local Plan policies concerned to protect areas of open space valued for their recreational and visual amenity qualities.
+The assessment of the impact of any loss of open space will be done in relation to the most recent audit of such space in the area.